Giving

 The Robert O. Hetlage Scholarship Fund - This fund, in memory of past

-President Robert O. Hetlage, supports the Summer Research Diversity Fellowship Program and the doctorate Fellowship Program.
+President Robert O. Hetlage, supports the Summer Undergraduate Research Fellowship Program and the doctorate Fellowship Program.

-Please visit our Online Donation Form to make a contribution to any of the above funds.
-You may specify the fund to which you would like to contribution on the second page of the form.
+Please visit our online donation form to make a contribution to any of the above funds.

-For more information on how to further support the American Bar Foundation, please contact Lucinda Underwood at gro.nfba@doowrednul or 312.988.6573.
+For more information on how to further support the American Bar Foundation, please contact Kathy Pace at kpace@abfn.org or 312.988.6511.